ChristineCao/WebLinksApp/README.md

 4. Download the zip file links.zip

-5. Unzip the file links.zip into a folder for example C:\test\links
+5. Unzip the file links.zip into a folder for example C:\test

 6. In the directory C:\test\links to run the app: